HTML Test Reports: Host and Share with Your Team

 Email the zip file

-You zip up the report folder, email it, and hope the recipient knows how to extract and open index.html.
+Zip up the report folder, email it, hope the recipient extracts it and opens index.html.
 Works, but feels like 2005.

 Upload to S3 manually